poanetwork/blockscout-terraform/README.md

 - `secret_key_base` is a random password used for BlockScout internally.
 It is highly recommended to gernerate your own `secret_key_base` before the deployment.
 For instance, you can do it via `openssl rand -base64 64 | tr -d '\n'` command;
 - `new_relic_app_name` and  `new_relic_license_key` should usually stay empty unless you want and know how to configure New Relic integration;
 - `elixir_version` - is an Elixir version used in BlockScout release;
-- `chains` - maps chains to the URLs of HTTP RPC endpoints, an ordinary blockchain node can be used;

-*Note*: a chain name shouldn't be more than 5 characters.
-Otherwise, it causing the error, because the aws load balancer name should not be greater than 32 characters.

 - `chain_trace_endpoint` - maps chains to the URLs of HTTP RPC endpoints, which represents a node where state pruning is disabled (archive node) and tracing is enabled.
 If you don't have a trace endpoint, you can simply copy values from `chains` variable;
 - `chain_ws_endpoint` - maps chains to the URLs of HTTP RPCs that supports websockets.
 This is required to get the real-time updates.
 Can be the same as `chains` if websocket is enabled there (but make sure to use`ws(s)` instead of `htpp(s)` protocol);
 - `chain_jsonrpc_variant` - a client used to connect to the network.
 Can be `parity`, `geth`, etc;